fightbob/crawlServerInfo/README.md

-This script hasn't been done so that it will fail if runs.
+This script is working now.